Flexible signal denoising via flexible empirical Bayes shrinkage: Introduction

-In addition to demonstrating the benefits of \ash{}, an important contribution of our work is to provide convenient software implementations for some commonly-encountered denoising problems.
-Specifically, we provide methods for smoothing Gaussian means in the presence of heteroskedastic variance, smoothing of Gaussian variances, and smoothing Poisson means.
+Here we show how EB shrinkage can easily be applied to other signal denoising problems.
+The key to this generalization is, in essence, to use a more flexible EB shrinkage method \citep{stephens2017false} that---among other appealing features---allows for heteroskedastic variances.
+This in turn allows it to tackle signal-denoising problems with heteroskedastic variances.
+We provide methods and software implementations for denoising Gaussian means in the presence of heteroskedastic variance, denoising Gaussian variances, and denoising Poisson means.
 These are all settings that are relatively underserved by existing implementations.
-Indeed, we are unaware of any existing EB implementation for smoothing either the mean or the variance in the heteroskedastic Gaussian case.
-Consistent with previous studies \citep{Antoniadis2001Wavelet, Besbeas2004Comparative} we find our EB methods to be more accurate than commonly-used thresholding rules, and, in the Poisson case, competitive with a purpose-built EB method \citep{Kolaczyk1999Bayesian}.
-Smoothing methods are widely used in scientific applications, and here we illustrate the potential for Poisson smoothing to provide an alternative to ``peak finding" algorithms for sequencing assays such as Chromatin Immunoprecipitation (ChIP-Seq).
-Our methods are available in the R packages {\tt ashr} (Adaptive SHrinkage in R) and {\tt smashr} (SMoothing by Adaptive SHrinkage in R), available from \url{http://www.github.com/stephens999/ashr} and \url{http://www.github.com/stephenslab/smashr} respectively.
+Indeed, we are unaware of any existing EB implementation for wavelet denoising of either the mean or the variance in the heteroskedastic Gaussian case.
+Consistent with previous studies \citep{Antoniadis2001Wavelet,Besbeas2004Comparative}, we find that the EB methods are more accurate than commonly used thresholding rules, and, in the Poisson case, competitive with a dedicated EB method \citep{Kolaczyk1999Bayesian}.
+Our methods are implemented in the R package {\tt smashr} (``SMoothing by Adaptive SHrinkage in R''), available on GitHub (\url{https://www.github.com/stephenslab/smashr}).